-The underwriting strategy is continuously monitored by each concerned entity and followed up by the Insurance Risk Officer based on relevant risk dashboard given specific limits per type of business.
+The underwriting strategy is continuously monitored by each concerned entity and followed up by the Risk Management function based on a risk dashboard providing specific limits per type of business.

-As the Company is selling medical and non-medical group insurance (death benefits, disability benefits, etc...) to the employer segment, there might be a risk of having many people located in a same building at one time causing concentrations of accidental deaths, disabilities and injuries in the event of a catastrophic scenario e.g. terrorism, nuclear explosion, natural catastrophes.
+As the Company is selling medical and non-medical (death benefits, disability benefits, etc...) group insurance to the employer segment, there might be a risk of having many people located in a same building at one time causing concentrations of accidental deaths, disabilities and injuries in the event of a catastrophic scenario e.g. terrorism, nuclear explosion, natural catastrophes.

 Even if the calculation of the regulatory capital requirements under Solvency II already captures such concentration risk, the Company has developed an additional concentration catastrophe scenario where both claims and expenses are impacted.
 This is done at the solo entity (CLICE and CEIC) and at group level.
-Myrtle benefits from the mitigation effect brought by CEIC, as the latter is not affected by the concentration scenario.
+Myrtle benefits from the mitigation effect brought by the different subsidiaries.
 The Company actively monitors this risk in respect of tailored risk appetite limits determined at solo entity and group levels.
 Specific governance processes are in place within each business line and each legal entity to ensure the immediate identification of any potential source of risks.